OpenAPITools/openapi-generator/samples/client/petstore/typescript-angular-v2/with-interfaces/README.md

 ### consuming

-navigate to the folder of your consuming project and run one of next commando's.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_

 ```
-npm install @ --save
+npm install @swagger/angular2-typescript-petstore@0.0.1 --save
 ```

-_unPublished (not recommended):_
+_without publishing (not recommended):_

 ```
 npm install PATH_TO_GENERATED_PACKAGE --save